This post may contain affiliate links.

 Hungarian semolina dumpling soup recipe, Grízgaluska leves

-Semolina dumpling soup is one of the our favorite Sunday soups.
-The dumplings are floating in a bowl of homemade chicken, beef or vegetable soup.
+Hungarian semolina dumpling soup is one of the our favorite Sunday soups.
+The semolina dumplings are floating in a bowl of homemade chicken, beef or vegetable soup.
 Making those fluffy dumplings is always a challenge, you have to figure out the right egg-semolina ratio, find the fine balance in order to make soft, but yet stable dumplings.
 If the mixture is too wet, the dumplings will fall apart while simmering.
 If you add too much semolina, your dumplings will be stony.

 Tip 1.
 Do not whisk the egg and make it foamy.
 Just gently stir.

 Tip 2.
 Do not add salt to the mixture, it will make your dumplings firm.
 Add salt to the water that you boil the dumplings in.